 During Frank’s later crisis of confidence, he smokes his pipe (again filled from Miss Ley’s jar) with great vigour; Maugham tells us that he ‘walked up and down, blowing out the smoke furiously in white clouds’ (p.
 212).
 Frank’s frustrations are expressed through further air- and sea-related metaphors: he tells Miss Ley that, ‘The dull stupidity of it just chokes me, so that I pant for the fresh air.
 I want to sail in ships and battle with hurricane and storm’ (p.
-213), forgetting her warnings from earlier in the book (also using storms and sea as metaphors for more general ups and downs, one of the many ways in which Maugham suggests to us that we connect the two conversations) that life isn’t as simple as that:
+213), forgetting her warnings from earlier in the book (also using storms and sea as metaphors for more general ups and downs, one of the many ways in which Maugham suggests to us that we might wish to connect the two conversations) that life isn’t as simple as that:

 ‘Storms don’t rage continually, nor is the wind forever boisterous; sometimes it blows fair and strong … Sometimes the sea is placid like a sleeping youth, and the scented air, balmy and fresh, fills the heart with lazy pleasure.’ (p.
 129)